hzdu/plugins_cdn/wp-content/plugins/wp-optimize-premium/readme.txt

 * TWEAK: Make smush details button work in media modal window
 * TWEAK: Do not show overhead in red when the amount is small
 * TWEAK: Avoid PHP Notices caused by "upgrader_process_complete" action
+* TWEAK: Force monolog 2.3.* in order to avoid PHP 7.2+ dependency

 = 3.2.2 - 24/Jan/2022 =